Listen Feature audio

 There's not a lot of cross over between The Current and A Prairie Home Companion, but good music is universal, so there have to be a couple of intersections here and there.
-And since Keillor and Co. are celebrating their 40th Anniversary this weekend, we wanted to highlight the five best "Current" artists heard on APHC.
+And since Keillor and Co. are airing their final show with Keillor at the helm this weekend, we wanted to highlight the five best "Current" artists heard on APHC.

 Neko Case first appeared at the Fitzgerald Theater on October 10, 2009, touring in support of Middle Cyclone.
 She performed "People Got a Lotta Nerve," "Middle Cyclone" and " That Teenage Feeling."
 She came back in February 2014, and knocked it out of the park with this rendition of "Calling Cards."